History of Middle Eastern people in Metro Detroit: Religion of Arabs

-Chaldo-Assyrian Americans
+Assyrian Americans

-By 2004 the Metro Detroit area was home to the largest Chaldean diaspora community in the world.
-Most Assyrians originate from northern Iraq, although some originate from northwestern Iran, northeastern Syria, and southeastern Turkey.
-Assyrians in Detroit work as businesspersons, grocers, owners of liquor stores, and professionals.
-Most of the Assyrians in Detroit often identify as Chaldean, due to being members of the Chaldean Catholic Church.
+By 2004, the Metro Detroit area was home to the largest Assyrian community in the diaspora.
+Most Chaldo-Assyrians who had emigrated to Metro Detroit originate from northern Iraq, although some originate from northwestern Iran, northeastern Syria, and southeastern Turkey.
+Often when immigrating, Assyrians in Detroit were employed in business, grocery, and market management.
+However, in modern times, many in the younger generations are looking to enter more advanced fields such as medicine and engineering.
+Most of the Assyrians in Detroit often identify as Chaldean, due to being members of the Chaldean Catholic Church, as well as a general lack of knowledge on the larger Assyrian community elsewhere and history.

-According to the US census of 2007 there were 32,322 Chaldean/Assyrian/Syriac persons in the Wayne, Macomb, Oakland, and Washtenaw four-county region of Michigan.
+According to the US census of 2007, there were 32,322 Assyrians in the Wayne, Macomb, Oakland, and Washtenaw four-county region of Michigan.
 The publication "Arab, Chaldean, and Middle Eastern Children and Families in the Tri-County Area" of the From a Child's Perspective: Detroit Metropolitan Census 2000 Fact Sheets Series states that "Many Chaldeans believe they have a unique ethnic identity other than Arab and wish not to be considered part of the Arab population.”
 As of 2004, Chaldean Catholic Assyrians in Wayne, Oakland, and Macomb counties make up 94% of the Assyrian population of the State of Michigan.

-History of the Chaldeans
+Community history

 The first Chaldeans arrived in the early 1900s, taking jobs in the automobile industry.
-The first large Chaldean immigration wave to Detroit was in the 1920s as a result of the genocide, and In 1953 there were 300 Chaldean Catholic families in Detroit.
-However, the majority of the Chaldean population settled in Metro Detroit in the late 1960s.
-The Chaldeans settled in this area because of job availability in the automobile industry, the presence of a Maronite Christian community, which Chaldeans had much similarity with in terms of liturgy and church doctrine, and a pre-existing community in Detroit and nearby Windsor, Ontario.
-Typically newly arrived Chaldeans initially worked in small family-owned stores which older Chaldean groups setup.
-As time passed, more and more Chaldeans moved to Detroit and found jobs at the existing Chaldean Chaldean stores operated by their relatives.
+The first large Chaldean-Assyrian immigration wave to Detroit was in the 1920s as a result of the Assyrian genocide; by 1953, there were 300 Chaldean Catholic families in Detroit.
+However, the majority of the Chaldean population settled in Metro Detroit in the late 1960s, settling in this area because of job availability in the automobile industry, the presence of a Maronite Christian community (in which both communities shared many similarities), and a pre-existing community in Detroit and nearby Windsor, Ontario.
+Typically, newly arrived immigrants initially worked in small family-owned stores which older groups setup.
+As time passed, more and more Chaldo-Assyrians moved to Detroit and found jobs at existing stores operated by their relatives.
 The stores became larger, becoming large convenience stores.
-Once the socioeconomic standing of the Chaldeans improved, older groups moved to the suburbs.
+Once the socioeconomic standing of Assyrian families improved, older groups moved to the suburbs.
 During the first wave they settled Oak Park and Southfield, and during the second wave they moved to Birmingham, Bloomfield Hills, Farmington Hills, and West Bloomfield Township.